Wetlands

 Preserving and protecting New Hampshire’s tidal and freshwater wetlands from unregulated alteration.

-In addition to their economic value, New Hampshire’s wetland resources are of great importance for flood control, water quality, water storage and recharge for both groundwater and surface waters.
-These functions are more valuable with the expected increase in frequency and severity of storm events associated with climate change.
+In addition to their economic value, New Hampshire wetlands are of great importance for flood control, water quality, water storage and recharge for both groundwater and surface waters.
+These resources are even more critical with the expected increase in frequency and severity of storm events associated with climate change.
 Wetlands also support the food chain, providing food and habitat for a variety of aquatic and upland plants and wildlife.

-Although New Hampshire has lost fewer wetlands to filling and dredging than many neighboring coastal states, landscape change poses a significant challenge to the protection of New Hampshire’s wetlands and natural resources.
-It is found to be for the public good and welfare of the State of New Hampshire to protect and preserve both tidal and fresh waters and its wetlands (including lakes, ponds, rivers, streams, marshes, forested wetlands and peatlands) from unregulated despoliation because of the important functions and values that these aquatic resources provide, such as:
+Although New Hampshire has lost fewer wetlands to filling and dredging than many neighboring coastal states, landscape change poses a significant challenge to their protection.
+It is found to be for the state's public good and welfare to protect and preserve both tidal and fresh waters and wetlands (including lakes, ponds, rivers, streams, marshes, forested wetlands and peatlands) from unregulated despoliation.
+These resources provide important functions and values, such as:

 • Absorbing flood waters.